Jack the Ripper

 The Valeyard seemed to possess memories of the incarnations of the Doctor that fell before him.
 He predicted to the Sixth Doctor that he had “no idea” what was approaching in his life.
 He offered to tell him of his next incarnation, whom he claimed was filled with “plots and schemes, ” all to “win a game that was never his to win.”
-He described the Doctor’s eighth incarnation as one that “won’t ever be able to shake the shadow of death, ” and predicts that “there will be deaths” in the Doctor’s future.
-(Trial of the Valeyard) He also expressed knowledge of the futures of the Doctor’s companions Flip Jackson and Charley Pollard (Stage Fright, The Red House), although in Charley’s case it is unclear if he now remembered the full truth about her travels with the Sixth and Eighth Doctors or just made a deduction based on her presence.
+He described The Doctor’s eighth incarnation as one that “won’t ever be able to shake the shadow of death, ” and predicts that “there will be deaths” in The Doctor’s future.
+(Trial of the Valeyard) He also expressed knowledge of the futures of the Doctor’s companions Charley Pollard and Flip Jackson.
+(The Red House, Stage Fright)

 While in London in 1888, he was typically shown wearing a long dark robe that concealed most of his features.
 (Matrix)